emard/oberon-misc/README.md

 Here is example source: a tetris game by Ralf Denger, adapted by jr.

-Oberon needs source files with CR line ending, here's shell script that does the conversion:
+Oberon can work with CRLF or CR line ending.
+Here are shell scripts to convert between unix LF line ending and oberon CR line ending:

     cd tetris
     ../txt2ob.sh RandomNumbers.Mod.txt RandomNumbers.Mod